gcalmettes/reveal.js-d3/README.md

 [Reveal.js](https://github.com/hakimel/reveal.js/) plugin to integrate [D3](https://d3js.org) visualizations into HTML slides and trigger transitions/animations fully compatible with the Reveal.js `data-fragment-index` fragements attribute.
 [Check out the live demo](https://gcalmettes.github.io/reveal.js-d3/demo/) and [code of the demo](https://github.com/gcalmettes/reveal.js-d3/tree/master/demo).

+## Browser compatibility:

+The plugin works best when slides are presented via Chrome and Safari.
+If the use of Firefox cannot be avoided, discard any responsive sizing features in the D3 code to prevent alteration in the rendering of the visualization.

 ## Principal features:

 The development of this plugin has been inspired by [Reveal.js plugin - d3js](https://github.com/jlegewie/reveal.js-d3js-plugin), but has some major differences:
 - the D3 visualizations are loaded only when the slide hosting them becomes active.
 - the D3 visualizations are removed when the slide is not active anymore (next slide) so the browser is not overloaded by running multiples iframes (this behavior [can be configured](#configuration)).
 - this plugin support multiple visualizations on the same slide (and even multiple visualizations on the same slide + visualization on the background, if you're into those kind of things).
 - the triggering of the transitions for the visualizations is fully compatible with Reveal.js [`data-fragment-index`](https://github.com/hakimel/reveal.js/#fragments) feature.

 ## Installation